aephidayatuloh/segmentation/README.md

-# segmentation
+# Customer Segmentation
-Library for segmentation (cluster analysis) and profile visualization
+Code and data source for customer segmentation (cluster analysis) workshop by StarCore Academy of Data Science (SCADS) 2023.